-The Environmental and Occupational Health (EOH) program focuses on understanding the impact of environmental and occupational hazards on human health and society, as well as developing effective interventions that will control and prevent exposure to hazards.
+Explore the impact of environmental and occupational hazards on human health and society, as well as develop effective interventions to control and prevent exposure to hazards.

-As an applied program, our faculty conducts novel interdisciplinary research and produces graduates capable of improving human health while adhering to principles of sustainable development.
+As an applied program, our faculty conduct novel interdisciplinary research and produce graduates capable of improving human health while adhering to principles of sustainable development.

-The foundation of our program is exposure assessment, toxicology, risk characterization, and management strategies.
-Our strength is our interdisciplinary approach to solving domestic and international problems in occupational health and safety, as well as, environmental health.
+The foundation of our program is exposure assessment, toxicology, risk characterization and management strategies.
+Our strength is our interdisciplinary approach in solving domestic and international problems in occupational health and safety, as well as environmental health.

 Be sure to read: Is Environmental and Occupational Health right for me?